FAB Subtitler supports several transcription services for speech recognition for:

 - Microsoft Azure Cognitive services.
 Supported languages are listed here

-The quality of the recognized text is generally not 100% perfect and recognized texts can be transmitted without correction.
-However it is also possible to correct recognized texts in FAB Subtitler before they are transmitted.
+The quality of the recognized text is generally not 100% perfect but in manual mode recognized texts can be corrected before they are transmitted.

 Configuration of FAB Subtitler for live transcription